-- Research and development was impacted by the particular stage of the BETonMACE clinical trial during each particular quarter (most notably patient enrollment and visits and drug product shipment and consumption). - Research and development was also impacted by the timing of costs related to our chemistry and nonclinical studies. - Liability-classified warrants issued pursuant to unit offerings with an exercise price denominated in a currency other than an entity's functional currency are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive loss, resulting in volatility in quarterly income (loss). - Royalty preferred shares are remeasured to reflect the change in fair value at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive loss, resulting in volatility in quarterly income (loss). - Interest and accretion was impacted by the amendment and repayment of our CAD\$68.8 million loan in fiscal 2018, entering into our US\$30.0 million loan with Third Eye in fiscal 2019 and amendments and repayment of the Third Eye Loan in the current period, and also entering into the US\$12.0 million convertible debenture with Vision Leader in the current period. - Share-based payments fluctuate from quarter to quarter based on the timing and fair value of restricted stock unit and stock option grants.
-Share-based payments are a non-cash expense. - The recognition of foreign currency gains and losses resulting from fluctuations in Canadian denominated assets and liabilities (including our Canadian-denominated debt prior to its repayment) and Canadian / US dollar exchange rates.
+- Research and development was impacted by the particular stage of the BETonMACE clinical trial during each particular quarter (most notably patient enrollment and visits and drug product shipment and consumption). - Research and development was also impacted by the timing of costs related to our chemistry and nonclinical studies. - Liability-classified warrants issued pursuant to unit offerings with an exercise price denominated in a currency other than an entity's functional currency are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive (income) loss, resulting in volatility in quarterly income (loss).

+- Royalty preferred shares are remeasured to reflect the change in fair value at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive (income) loss, resulting in volatility in quarterly income (loss). - Interest and accretion was impacted by entering into our US\$30.0 million loan with Third Eye in fiscal 2019 and amendments and repayment of the Third Eye Loan in the current year, and also entering into the US\$12.0 million convertible debenture with Vision Leader in the current year. - Share-based payments fluctuate from quarter to quarter based on the timing and fair value of restricted stock unit and stock option grants.
+Share-based payments are a non-cash expense. - The recognition of foreign currency gains and losses resulting from fluctuations in Canadian denominated assets and liabilities and Canadian / US dollar exchange rates.